Robinson House (Manassas, Virginia): Second Battle of Bull Run

 The Second Battle of Bull Run lasted for about a week and also resulted in a Confederate victory.
 Again, Federal troops retreated back to Washington and the Confederates did not pursue.
 The casualties on both sides were even higher following this second battle.
 Pope and McClellan were strategically out maneuvered by Lee and Jackson, despite the fact that they had more troops.

 Again the battle raged around Robinson House.
 Following the destruction of Henry House during the First Battle of Bull Run, Robinson House was one of the most strategically located buildings on the battlefield.
 Because of this it was used as a Union hospital and planning station.
-In sworn testimony before the Southern Claims Commission, Gentleman Jim described how following the battle troops raided his farm in search of food and supplies, causing more than $2,000 in damages.
+In sworn testimony before the Southern Claims Commission, Gentleman Jim described how following the battle, troops raided his farm in search of food and supplies, causing more than $2,000 in damages.

-Post Civil War
+Post-Civil War

 Southern Claims Commission

 On February 2, 1872, James Robinson presented his case to the Southern Claims Commission.
 This commission was set up to handle damage claims of property owners who were loyal to the Union.
 Jim's testimony, as well as that of the witnesses called in regarding his case, offered up valuable insights into the military maneuvers of the Union and Confederate troops.
-In the claim Jim and his neighbors detail how Union troops took food, live stock, fence posts, and goods from his house.
+In the claim Jim and his neighbors detail how Union troops took food, livestock, fence posts, and goods from his house.